davemee/stagger/README.md

 4. Click 'Cancel' to abort or 'OK' to confirm.
 5. The selected tags will be assigned to the item in DEVONthink, along with the parent items of those groups - this will allow you to assign the hierarchy from your Group Taxonomy at once.
 6. You'll know it's worked as you should see one or more grey tag items appear at the bottom of your content (if the tag viewer is open - press ⌃⌥⌘T to toggle the tag display)

-## Installation

-Download the stagger.scpt and stick it somewhere.

-If you place it in `~/Library/Application Support/DEVONthink Pro 2/Scripts`, it will appear in your DEVONthink Pro 2menu.
-If you place it in  `~/Library/Application Support/DEVONthink Pro 2/Scripts/Toolbar`, heaven forbid, you can use it when you you customise the toolbar in DEVONthink Pro 2.

 ### Electronic Ephemera